Member investment choice

 |Minimum %||Target %||Maximum %|

-As at 30 June 2015 and 30 June 2016 the actual asset allocations were the same as the target allocations shown above.
+As at 30 June 2018 the actual asset allocations were:

-The target allocations have been unchanged since November 2013.
-The entire International Shares allocation is unhedged to foreign currencies.
+The target allocations were unchanged between November 2013 and June 2017.
+The entire International Shares allocation was unhedged to foreign currencies.